ian512549/new-nc-flix/README.md

 - store_id, location, number of customers in the same location
 - number of films available in store
-- most valued customer (customer with most rentals)
+- most valued customer (customer with the most rentals)
 - most popular film (film with most rentals)
-- average rating of store (calculated as average of all films in store)
+- average rating of each store (calculated as average of all films in store) rounded to **1 decimal place**